aoloe/libregraphics-manual-scribus-development/content/content.md

 - upload each diff file individually: that way they can be viewed in mantis itself

+# Working with Qt Creator

+## Creating a patch

+While the file is opened, go to `Tools > Subversion > Diff "filename.cpp"`

+There is also an option to make a diff of the whole source

 # Working with Qt5

 - [A Book about Qt5](http://qmlbook.org/): approaching Qt from the QML side